Mushbt/battleships-pp3/README.md

 # Battleships

-Battleships is a Python terminal game which runs on Heroku.
+Battleships is a Python terminal game which is hosted on Heroku.
 It is based on the popular strategy type guessing game [Battleships](https://en.wikipedia.org/wiki/Battleship_(game)).

-Players will play against the computer, and the aim of the game is to guess where the computer has placed its ships on the 8x8 board/grid and try and sink them.
-The computer will also be trying to do the same.
+In this classic strategy game, players will go head-to-head against the computer, attempting to outmaneuver and outshoot each other to sink the opposing fleet.
+The game is clear: guess the locations of the computer's ships on the board before the computer can do the same to the player.

 The live link can be found here - [Battleships](https://battleshipspp3.herokuapp.com/)